mparno/fenics-web/source/doc/programmers-reference/cpp/fem/DirichletBC.rst

         Apply boundary condition to a linear system for a nonlinear problem

+    .. cpp:function:: void get_boundary_values(Map& boundary_values, std::string method="default") const

+        Get Dirichlet dofs and values

     .. cpp:function:: void zero(GenericMatrix& A) const

         Make row associated with boundary conditions zero, useful for non-diagonal matrices in a block matrix.

+    .. cpp:function:: void zero_columns(GenericMatrix& A, GenericVector& b, double diag_val=0) const

+        Make columns associated with boundary conditions zero, and update the RHS to reflect the changes.
+Useful for non-diagonals.
+        The diag_val parameter would normally be -1, 0 or 1.

     .. cpp:function:: const std::vector<std::pair<uint, uint> >& markers()

         Return boundary markers (facets stored as pairs of cells and local facet numbers)

     .. cpp:function:: const GenericFunction& value()